Kloudless/file-picker/README.md

   If `true`, allows users to log out of their accounts, which deletes the account from Kloudless servers.
 API requests will no longer be possible to the account.

+* `delete_accounts_on_logout` : boolean (default: false)

+  If `false`, the File Explorer only removes tokens from the storage configured in `persist` option when users log out.
+If `true`, it also deletes the accounts from the Kloudless server and invalidates the OAuth tokens.

 #### Chooser options